Special Educational Needs (SEN) at St Michael's

 - There are 14 questions, devised in consultation with parents/carers and other agencies, which reflect concerns and interests you may have regarding your child.

-- Below are St Michael’s C of E Junior School’s responses to these questions.
+- Below are St Michael’s Junior Church School’s responses to these questions.

 1.1.
-How does St Michael’s C of E Junior school know if children need extra help?
+How does St Michael’s Junior Church School know if children need extra help?